lucastheis/cisa/README.md

 ## Requirements

+* Python >= 2.6.0
-* NumPy >= 2.6.0
+* NumPy >= 1.6.2
 * automake >= 1.11.0
 * libtool >= 2.4.0

-I have tested it with the above versions, but older versions might also work.
+I have tested the code with the above versions, but older versions might also work.

 ## Installation